Ford Extended Warranty: Cost, Coverage and Plans

 Ford extended warranty plans

 While these additional benefits can come in handy, the bulk of an extended warranty’s value comes from its parts coverage.
-Let’s take a closer look at Ford’s extended warranty plans to see what each each plan covers.
+Let’s take a closer look at Ford’s extended warranty plans to see what each plan covers.

 Ford EV plans are essentially direct copies of its gas/hybrid plans, minus the PowertrainCARE option.
 You can see a specific list of parts by downloading each plan's brochure from Ford.